sulu/sulu-docs/bundles/http_cache.rst

 The tags feature is the most comprehensive cache invalidation strategy, it will invalidate both the URLs of the structure and the URLs of the pages which display references to the structure.
 It must be used in conjunction with a proxy client which supports Banning.
-Currently **this is only possible with Varnish**.

 This works by sending all of the UUIDs of the structures which are contained in a page response to the proxy client.
 The proxy client can then